taro9710/java-skills-baseline/README.md

     - State: Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+### 5. SOLID principles

+#### What is SOLID?

+SOLID principles are some thoughts or lineaments which allow us to have a code much cleaner, more maintainable and comprehensible to others.
+SOLID stands for:

+- Single Responsibility
+- Open-close
+- Liskov substitution
+- Interface segregation
+- Dependency injection

+#### Single Responsibility principle
+This means that every module must have one and only one responsibility.

+#### Open-close principle
+We will be open to extend but close to modify.

+#### Liskov substitution principle
+If S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of the program.

+#### Interface Segregation principle
+This principle states that no client should be forced to depend on methods it does not use.

+#### Dependency inversion principle
+The principle states:

+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions (like interfaces).
+- Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+### 6. OOP principles

+#### KISS
+KISS (Keep it simple).
+Always think in the simplest solution you can come with and avoid complexity or intricate code.

+#### DRY
+DRY (Don't repeat yourself) Try to reuse the code as much as possible and don't copy-paste as much, repeating and propagating errors or making the code hart to maintain.

+#### YAGNI
+YAGNI (you aren't gonna need it) It's thinking about the thing we aren't using and deleting them form the code.

+#### GRASP
+GRASP (general responsibility assignment) which is a group of concepts that we've already seen.
+These are good practices we've already used, and we group them under a single concept to describe characteristics that have systems.